Table of Contents

 CHHC’s long term goals are as follows:

-To manage CDEV’s investment of CHHC’s 8.5% interest in the Hibernia offshore oil development project to achieve optimum return, while ensuring that the financial and other obligations associated with the 8.5% ownership are satisfied.
+To manage CDEV’s investment of CHHC’s interest in the Hibernia offshore oil development project to achieve optimum return, while ensuring that the financial and other obligations associated with the interests are satisfied.

-To have the 8.5% interest in the Hibernia project ready for divestiture when so instructed by the shareholder.
+To have working interests in the Hibernia project ready for divestiture when so instructed by the shareholder.

-CHHC achieves these goals through fulfilling its role as a non-operating interest owner of the Hibernia project and its role in managing the marketing and transportation of its share of Hibernia crude oil.
+CHHC achieves these goals through fulfilling its role as a non-operating working interest owner of the Hibernia project and its role in managing the marketing and transportation of its share of Hibernia crude oil.
 CHHC participates regularly in the Hibernia Executive Committee which is responsible for the management of the project, and technical, legal and financial committees that collectively oversee the ongoing business planning and operations of the Hibernia project.
-CHHC manages its 25% leasehold interest in the MT Mattea time charter (tanker size 845,000 barrels), its contractual berthing and storage capacity interest at the Newfoundland Transshipment Limited (NTL) terminal, and the marketing of CHHC cargoes of Hibernia crude, as well as managing the associated transportation logistics.
+CHHC manages the transportation and marketing of it’s crude oil through contractual relationship with other owners and service providers to the producing fields offshore Newfoundland and Labrador.

-CHHC derives its cash flow solely from its Hibernia production operating activities and assets which include its share of Hibernia field production, its tanker asset and, in the future, a small portion from third party use of the Hibernia drilling and production facilities.
-Cash flow fluctuates depending on Hibernia production volumes, on the price of crude oil, operating costs, royalties, taxes, major capital expenditures and third party revenues.
+CHHC derives its cash flow solely from its Hibernia production operating activities and assets which include its share of Hibernia field production and a small portion from incidental revenue from the Hibernia drilling and production facilities.
+Cash flow fluctuates depending on Hibernia production volumes, on the price of crude oil, operating costs, royalties, taxes, major capital expenditures and incidental revenues.

-Since inception, CHHC has been staffed by a small group of professionals with extensive industry experience; one full time employee and four part time employees, however, all employee information, of any kind, is administered and held confidentially at CDEV’s offices.
-CHHC does not maintain any personnel files in its office.
+Since inception, CHHC has been staffed by a small group of professionals with extensive industry experience; currently five full time employees and three part time employees.

 Institutional Functions, Programs and Activities